 The big bang: Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia, Slovenia.

 Albania, Croatia.

-Considering NATO’s three core missions a tentative line could be drawn between “collective defense” on one side, “crisis management” and “cooperative security” on the other.
-The former applies to members only and is territorially restricted; the second and third task require an out-of-area, potentially global reach.
-The distinction can often be blurred as by projecting stability out of area (crisis management and cooperative security) NATO also protects itself (collective defense) from threats that are either non-territorial in nature (terrorism) or can strike from strategic distance (weapons of mass destruction).
-Dealing with rogue States, as North Korea or “Non State actors with State-like capabilities and ambitions”, as ISIS, encompasses both projecting stability and collective defense.
+Considering NATO’s three core missions a tentative line could be drawn between “collective defence” on one side, “crisis management” and “cooperative security” on the other.
+The former applies to members only and is territorially restricted; the second and third task requires an out-of-area, potentially global reach.
+The distinction can often be blurred as by projecting stability out of the area (crisis management and cooperative security) NATO also protects itself (collective defence) from threats that are either non-territorial in nature (terrorism) or can strike from a strategic distance (weapons of mass destruction).
+Dealing with rogue States, like North Korea or “Non State actors with State-like capabilities and ambitions”, like ISIS, encompasses both projecting stability and collective defence.

 Not counting Montenegro on its way to membership.

 NATO’s official documents list as partners also three international organizations: United Nations; European Union; Organization for Security and Co-operation in Europe (OSCE).
 However, they should be separated from State partners, in a broader context of NATO’s international outreach.